-Volunteers working in school are requested to act as role models for the Rothbury Rules and to encourage good behaviour throughout school.
-They are further requested to set a good example in terms of presentation, punctuality and commitment.
-Volunteers are also expected to respect the school's confidentiality policy.
+Volunteers working in school are requested to act as role models for the Rothbury Promises and encourage good behaviour throughout the school.

+Volunteers are requested to set a good example in terms of presentation, punctuality and commitment.

+Volunteers are expected to respect the school's confidentiality policy.